xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	database smaller, but phrase searching won't work.

 load
         reads the contents of the file using the current text as the filename and then sets the current text to the contents.
-If the file can't be loaded (not found, wrong permissions, etc) then a diagnostic message is sent to stderr and the current text is set to empty.
-If the next action is truncate, then scriptindex is smart enough to know it only needs to load the start of a large file.
+If the current text is empty, a warning is issued (since Xapian 1.4.10).
+If the file can't be loaded (not found, wrong permissions, etc) then an error is issued and the current text is set to empty.

+        If the next action is ``truncate``, then scriptindex is smart enough to know it only needs to load the start of a large file.

 lower
 	lowercase the text (useful for generating boolean terms)